 7. Running a Marathon is Good for Heart Health

-In a study that was run last year, it was found that running a marathon can actually rewind the clock a bit (4 years, actually) on your vascular age.
+In a study that was run a few years ago, it was found that running a marathon can actually rewind the clock a bit (4 years, actually) on your vascular age.
 According to the data from the 138 runners tracked who ran the London Marathon, it was found that it helped reduce the age-induced stiffness in the arteries to help with better blood flow and pressure.

 “Training for and completing a marathon even at relatively low exercise intensity reduces central blood pressure and aortic stiffness—equivalent to a ∼4-year reduction in vascular age.
 Greater rejuvenation was observed in older, slower individuals.”
 This was their conclusion to the in-depth study that you can read here.